The Freedom of Minimalism

 Where can you put a tiny house?

 I’ve spoken to several tiny home builders and real estate agents about buying or building a tiny house.
 None were able to give me enough information or direction.
 Real estate agents especially did not seem very motivated to work with me.
 From a financial perspective, we were only looking to buy a small piece of land under $30,000, rather than a huge house in the hundreds of thousands, thus less of a commission for them.
 A couple of agents were somewhat helpful, but only to a point.
-One even told me that I could “plop one down anywhere I wanted,” which is completely inaccurate and misleading.
+One even told me I could “plop one down anywhere I wanted,” which is completely inaccurate and misleading.

 Well, kind of.
 I can buy a tiny house and park it in my backyard tomorrow.
 But I cannot legally reside in it full-time.